WHAT IS THE EB-5 PROGRAM?

 Based on the U.S. Immigration Act of 1990 and the subsequent creation of the EB5 (Investor Visa) Program in 1992 by the U.S. Congress, foreign nationals were already – literally – receiving a green signal (or better, “green card”) to reside legally in the U.S. through investments in the U.S. economy.

-The minimum amount for investment is $1,200,00.
-However, the government approved a second version of the program for projects established in areas with higher unemployment rates than the country’s average and in need of incentives or new investments for the generation of new jobs.
+In the next opportunity, the government approved a second version of the program for projects established in areas with higher unemployment rates than the country’s average and in need of incentives or new investments for the generation of new jobs.
 Such areas came to be called “Targeted Employment Areas”.

 During the 2-year period in which the investor must maintain his investment, he and his immediate family (spouse and children under the age of 21) receive a “conditional” green card valid for 2 years.
 If the invested project generates (or maintains) a minimum of 10 jobs during the 2 years, the investor and his family receive a permanent green card.

 What projects or developments qualify the investor for the EB5 Program?

 There is no limitation on industry or type of business.
 Any commercial development that generates jobs for new or existing businesses in need of a financial incentive may qualify for the EB5 program.

 There are currently 2 categories of Projects that qualify for the EB5 Green Card Investor Program:

 1) Direct Investment: The project is in a target area for the creation of new jobs (TEA – Targeted Employment Area) and/or

 2) Investment through a Regional Center: The project is inserted in a “cluster of projects” created under the so-called “Regional Centers” (whose main objective is to create new jobs).